lusaisai/DSA/README.md

     li = l.end_iterator # the iterator starts from the tail li.previous

-Enumerable is included, all those method such as 'each' are all available.
+Enumerable is included, all those method such as 'each' are all available, since other methods are based on each, the performance might not be the best, use only when a full traversal is inevitable.

 ### BinarySearchTree
 An ordered map, works like a hash, but preserves an order and provides range search, implemented as a RedBlack tree.